isomerpages/nparks-lbtl/_about/About Lights by the Lake.md

 <p>Don't miss this extraordinary celebration of culture, art, and community
 under the autumn moon at Jurong Lake Gardens!</p>
 <p>Lights by the Lake 2025 is organised by National Parks Board, with special
-thanks to our event partners, AUX Media Pte.
-Ltd, Nanyang Inc., National Arts Council, National Gallery Singapore, National Heritage Board, People’s Association, and Science Centre Singapore.
-We are also grateful for the support of Hipster Inc, People’s Assocation, PAssion Wave@Jurong Lake Gardens, Singapore Red Cross, Taman Jurong C2E, and Southwest CDC.</p>
+thanks to our event partners AUX Media Pte.
+Ltd, Nanyang Inc., National Arts Council, National Gallery Singapore, National Heritage Board, People’s Association, and Science Centre Singapore.</p>
+<p>We are also grateful for the support of Hipster Inc, People’s Assocation,
+PAssion Wave@Jurong Lake Gardens, Singapore Red Cross, Taman Jurong CACC, Taman Jurong C2E, and Southwest CDC.</p>
-<p>LOVE972 is the official radio station for this year's festival.</p>
+<p>LOVE972 is the official radio station for Lights by the Lake 2025.</p>
 <p>Jurong Lake Gardens is part of the National Arts Council's Arts and Culture
 Nodes Network.</p>
 <h4><strong>Programme Board</strong></h4>